Skip to main content

 // ❌ Bad: Module A imports Module B, Module B imports Module A

-// ❌ Bad: Service not exported, can't be used in other modules
+// ❌ Bad: Service not exported, other modules get injection errors

 @Module({